MIND: In-Network Memory Management for Disaggregated Data Centers

 Yupeng Tang

-My research interests include distributed systems, memory disaggregation and hardware accelerators.
+My research interests include distributed systems, software-hardware co-design and hardware accelerators.